NanoComp/meep/doc/docs/FAQ.md

 To output the data to an HDF5 file, you can use the [`in_volume`](Python_User_Interface.md#modifying-hdf5-output) or `in_point` routines as part of your [run function](../Python_User_Interface/#run-functions).
 For example, to restrict the output to a line, you could use: `meep.in_volume(meep.Volume(center=meep.Vector3(0,0,0), size=meep.Vector3(10,0,0)), meep.output_dpwr)` which outputs ε|E|<sup>2</sup> along a line of length 10 in the x direction centered at (0,0,0).
 You can even wrap this statement in `to_appended("line.h5", ...)` to output the intensity along the line as a function of time to a 2d HDF5 dataset.
 This would enable you to plot intensity vs. time and space as a 2d color image.

-### What happens if I specify an output volume that lies beyond or is larger than a cell with periodic boundaries?
+### What happens if I specify an output volume that extends beyond a cell with periodic boundaries?

 Any [output](Python_User_Interface.md#output-functions) or [computation](Python_User_Interface.md#field-computations) function that requires a `Volume`, such as `in_volume` or the [field integration routines](Field_Functions.md), etcetera, doesn't restrict the output volume to lie within, or even to intersect, the cell.
 As long as `ensure_periodicity=True` (the default), Meep will extend the data according to the periodic boundary conditions as needed.